cdong1012/cdong1012.github.io/about.markdown

 I do a lot of reverse engineering and malware development for fun, but currently I'm a bit inactive since school is killing me right now.

 I'm dedicating this blog to writing about my projects as well as the things that I learn as I explore the security field!
+Anything posted here is my own work and is not affiliated with any company that I work/worked for.

 Thank you for visiting, and I hope you enjoy your stay!